Not too long ago, you needed to live in your hometown to organize your class reunion. Not true anymore. Class reunion planning is easy today.

 With the power of the Internet, it’s now possible to plan, organize and promote your event from anywhere.
 It’s so much simpler too – sell class reunion tickets and collect payments online.
 No need to drop off your check at a former classmate’s house or send it via overnight shipping when you’re 1,000 miles away and the event is in three days.

-- Allow extra lead time for out-of-towners who may want to schedule a few extra days to visit with family and friends;
+- Allow extra lead time for out-of-towners to make travel arrangements, as they may need to schedule vacation time or desire to spend a few days visiting with family and friends;

-- Allow extra time for some classmates to pull together extra cash for airplane tickets; have their car tuned up or buy new tires for the trip; and
+- Allow extra time for some classmates to pull together extra cash for plane tickets; have their car tuned up or buy new tires for the trip; and

 - Check dates early to improve chances your favorite venue is available.